 Professor Bea Cantillon Professor of Social Policy and Directorof the Herman Deleeck Centre for Social Policy, University of Antwerp

-Professor Duncan Gallie CBE FBA Official Fellow Nuffield College and Professor Sociology, University of Oxford
+Professor Duncan Gallie CBE FBA Emeritus Fellow of Nuffield College and Professor of Sociology, University of Oxford

 Commissioner Marianne Thyssen Commissioner for Employment, Social Affairs, Skills and Labour Mobility, European Commission